mslusarz/csv-nix-tools/README.md

 18746,0100000,0644,1000,1000,1,1557072822,286415067,1557072822,286415067,1557072849,958066747,0x801,16126121,0,4096,40,,,build/Makefile
 ```

-raw and processed data about one file
+Raw and processed data about one file:

 ```
 $ csv-ls -l build/Makefile